obalci-pardus/SecureFileImport/README.md

 ## Description

 This script can securely transfer files from locally connected external media to a remote file server.
-It scans the files using multiple anti-viruses before the transfers.
+It scans the files using multiple anti-malware before the transfers.
 So that it can reduce the possibility of transmitting malware to your internal (secure) network from external media.

 ## Basic Capabilities

-* Ability to scan the files with multiple antivirus/anitmalware before transfer
+* Ability to scan the files for malware before transfering
-* Use multiple antivirus software to scan the files
+* Use multiple anti-malware to scan the files
-* Block file transfer in case of virus detection
+* Block file transfer in case of malware detection
-* Checks if virus scanning signatures up to date
+* Checks if anti-malware signatures are up to date
 * If no malware found, the scanned files/folders will be transferred to Linux/Windows file servers (running CIFS)
 * User crendentials are asked to mount the remote CIFS folder
 * Mounting external media in read-only mode (to make sure that no data will be transferred out from this channel)